bwestlin/bwestlin.github.io/_posts/2015-05-25-graphical-experiments-with-javascript-canvas.md

 layout: post
 title:  "Graphical experiments with the Javascipt Canvas"
 date:   2015-05-25 21:55:00
-tags: javascript canvas gfx
+tags: javascript canvas graphics gfx
 ---
-It's been a while now since i wrote something here now, thinking about it I kindof never got really started either :P Who knows, now might be a good time to continue with some writing.
+It's been a while now since i wrote something here now, thinking about it I kind of never got really started anyways :P.
+So now might be a good time to continue with some writing...

 Since last a lots of things has happened with changing jobs as the foremost one.
 Since February I now work at [Magine TV](https://magine.com/) building software for a better TV future, mainly in [Scala](http://www.scala-lang.org/).